Knowledge of and ability to apply principles of risk management;

 Two (2) years of the General Experience must have been at a lead or supervisory level responsible for coordinating the work of a unit or team of professionals in a behavioral health setting.

-Note: For State employees, the lead level is interpreted at the level of Clinical Social Work Associate for the social work discipline and Head Nurse for the nursing discipline.
-The supervisory level is interpreted at the level of Supervising Addiction Counselor for the substance abuse/addictions discipline.
+NOTE: For state employees the lead level is interpreted at the level of a Clinical Social Work Associate for the social work discipline and a Head Nurse for the nursing discipline.
+The supervisory level is interpreted at the level of a Supervising Addiction Counselor for the substance abuse/addictions discipline.

 Incumbents in this class may be required to lift and restrain clients, may have significant exposure to communicable and/or infectious diseases and risk of injury and may be exposed to strongly disagreeable conditions.

 This replaces the existing specification for class of Behavioral Health Unit Supervisor in Salary Group FP 28 effective August 2, 2018.
 (Reviewed for content and revised to modernize format and add Acknowledgement section) Final No. 23-273